-Lawyers in Legal Media 360 are only recognised on a five-tier scale: Senior statesperson, Tier 1, Tier 2, Up and coming lawyer and Notable practitioner.
+Lawyers in Legal Media 360 are only recognised on a six-tier scale: Senior statesperson, Tier 1, Tier 2, Up and coming partner, Rising star and Notable practitioner.

 - Senior statesperson: Retired/semi-retired influential lawyers with close relationships with major institutional clients.
 Mainly work as a consultant.

-- Tier 1 (1.0 to 1.9): Leading lawyers who have an outstanding reputation and a strong track record for leading the most significant matters.
+- Band 1 (1.0 to 1.9): Leading lawyers who have an outstanding reputation and a strong track record for leading the most significant matters.

-- Tier 2 (2.0 to 2.9): Highly regarded lawyers who are active on significant matters.
+- Band 2 (2.0 to 2.9): Highly regarded lawyers who are active on significant matters.

-- Up and coming: Lawyers establishing their reputation and have been recognised for assisting on significant matters.
+- Rising star: Junior lawyers establishing their reputation and have been recognised for assisting on significant matters.
 Potential to be a tiered lawyer in the future.